anijs/anijs.wiki.repository/Selecting html elements.md

 ##### ancestors #####

-_Returns element's ancestors, this function takes at most two parameters_
+_Returns element's ancestors of the omitted or specified element, optionally filtered by a selector.
+This function takes at most two parameters._

 <u>Examples:</u>